h-sarhan/whats_his_face/README.md

 * pyTorch
 * Flask

+# Try it out

+I have deployed the app on (heroku)[https://whats-his-face-v1.herokuapp.com/].

-# Steps to run app and contribute
+# Steps to run app locally and contribute

 1. Create a python environment inside the project folder